 Under Massachusetts law, you may have the right to file a claim against the owner or keeper of a dog that bites or injures you.
 It is not required that the dog actually bite you.
 If the dog causes an injury such as a trip and fall, bicycle or motorcycle accident or other injury without even touching you, you may have a right to file a claim.

-The first thing you should do is get medical treatment and insure that the dog's shots are up-to-date.
+The first thing you should do is get medical treatment and ensure that the dog's shots are up-to-date.
 Therefore, it is essential that you identify the owner of the dog and find out as much information as you can about the vaccination status of the dog.

 Does the dog have to bite me in order to file a dog bite claim?

-Although most animal attack cases involve bites, there is no requirement that you are actually bitten by the animal.
-For example, a bicyclist may be caused to crash because of an on-rushing dog.
+Although most Boston animal attack cases involve bites, there is no requirement that you are actually bitten by the animal.
+For example, a bicyclist may crash because of an on-rushing dog.
 A visitor, such as a mail carrier or delivery person, may be chased and caused to fall down.
 The dog may just jump up on you, causing you to fall.
 In all of these cases, the owner will be strictly liable for the injury resulting from the dog’s conduct.

 The length of time it takes to obtain a recovery depends on first and foremost how long it takes you to heal from your injury.
 Your lawyer should not even begin to attempt to settle your case until you have reached a medical end result.
 What this means is that you are either fully healed or you are as healed as you are going to be.
 That determination is made by your doctors who will treat your injuries.
 When your injuries are healed, your lawyer will attempt to settle the case with the insurance company or owner of the dog.